anel-li/anel-li/README.md

 - 👋 Hi, I’m @anel-li
-- 👀 I’m interested in data, data analysis and learning
+- I’m interested in data - data workflows from gathering data, through structuring, cleaning, shaping, organizing, analysing and visualising - its telling a story!
-- 🌱 I’m currently enhancing my programming skills (R, python) and interested in markdown, LaTex
+- I’m currently enhancing my programming skills, working with R and python mainly, but involving other tools when it suits the questions and a nice sneak preview catched me
-- 📫 How to reach me? via linkedIn (https://www.linkedin.com/in/elisabeth-linek-72898922)
+- How to reach me? via linkedIn (https://www.linkedin.com/in/elisabeth-linek-72898922)

 <!---
 anel-li/anel-li is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.